agave-db/agave/README.md

 # Agave DB

-An in-memory server for storing data structures.
+An in-memory key/value store for data structures.
 It is partly Redis-compatible, allowing you to use the Redis CLI, but the goal is not to clone Redis.

 Agave was created in response to some of the common complaints about Redis in production:

-- Redis is single-threaded, so its vertical scalability is quite limited — once you reach a throughput limit, you can't simply give it more CPU
+- Redis blocks all commands while processing one
+  - You may have heard the refrain "Don't run `KEYS` in production"
 - Expanding beyond the capacity of a single CPU core requires clustering, which is a lot more complicated
   - Redis clustering puts significant constraints on key naming
   - Cluster-mode in Redis pushes a lot of the complexity out to the client drivers, which then have to delegate that complexity to the client applications
   - Redis clustering and replication are _entirely separate concepts_
 - While Redis _can_ represent data types other than just strings and arrays with RESP3, and there was a plan for Redis 6 to drop support for RESP2, the vast majority of the Redis ecosystem still depends on RESP2

+Agave aims to solve these:

+- Commands can choose to yield the CPU if it is potentially a long-running operation
+  - For example, the `KEYS` command in Agave yields after each batch of 10k keys.
+If no other commands are pending, it picks right back up.
+In practice, incurs a 1µs latency penalty per 10k keys.
+- Expanding beyond the capacity of a single CPU core will be implemented with multithreading.
+Agave is written in Crystal, which currently has little support for multithreading, but this project will contribute effort to improving that.
+- Agave supports rich, nested data structures.
+Commands will be implemented to drill down into nested structures.

 ## Data Types